-- (1) A Quadrennial organizational convention shall be held between the fifteenth and fortyfifth day after every gubernatorial general election. - (2) The incumbent Party Chairman shall - (a) Give thirty days prior written notice of the convention to the newly certified members; - (b) Mail or Electronic Media including email, with the notice, a copy of the Constitution and Bylaws of the Party; and - (c) Preside over the convention until the election of his successor. - (3) Convention Committees.
+- (1) The Quadrennial Organizational Convention shall be held no sooner than thirty (30) days after the General Election. - (2) The incumbent Party Chairman shall - (a) Give thirty days prior written notice of the convention to the newly certified members; and - (b) Mail or Electronic Media including email, with the notice, a copy of the Constitution and Bylaws of the Party. - (3) Convention Committees.
 The Credentials Committee, the Rules Committee, the Resolutions Committee, and the Nominations Committee shall perform their duties as described in ARTICLE IX Section 1, subsections d., e., f., and g., respectively.